remykarem/cattrees/README.md

-# Trees and forests from scratch
+# Trees, averaging trees and boosted trees from scratch

 ## 1. Usage